 Keeping this in mind, let us now examine what Luke has penned, as we continue to critically examine this nascent Marian tradition of the Church.
 Let’s see how he draws a comparison between Mary and the Ark of the Covenant in many ways by referring to persons and events in the Old Testament.
 We cannot help but remark the parallelism in the evangelist’s Gospel.
 What we are about to see is by no means just a coincidence.
 Rather, what we have is a fine example of Biblical typology.
 There is something very significant about Mary that God wants us to pay close attention to in His written word, only it isn’t mentioned explicitly or in a purely literal sense (sensus plenior).
-To make sense of Mary we must read the Scriptures in more than one sense, that being also the spiritual sense: allegorical, analogical, and moral.
+To make sense of Mary, we must read the Scriptures in more than one sense.
+This includes the spiritual sense (allegorical, analogical, and moral).

 And it came to pass, that when Elizabeth heard the salutation of Mary, the infant leaped in her womb.
 And Elizabeth was filled with the Holy Ghost.